fenhl/lazyjson/README.md

 CachedFile
 ----------

-The `CachedFile` class takes a mutable mapping `cache` another `File`.
-Any access of the value will be retrieved from the cache if present, otherwise the inner `File`'s value is stored in the cache.
+The `CachedFile` class takes a mutable mapping `cache` and another `BaseFile`.
+Any access of the `CachedFile`'s value will be retrieved from the cache if present, otherwise the inner `BaseFile`'s value is stored in the cache and returned.

-This class performs *no* cache invalidation whatsoever except when the value is modified.
+This class performs *no* cache invalidation whatsoever except when the `CachedFile`'s value is modified.

 HTTPFile
 --------